 Picking good long tail keywords and optimizing your listings for them can help get your listing in front of people when they are ready to buy.

-Since Etsy don't tell us what their most popular search terms are, it is very hard to find long tail keywords.
-People may try Google Keyword Planner, Bing Ads Intelligence Tool and other places.
-If you are an EtsyRank PRO member, the Keyword Tool will now show you where your keywords appear in the Long Tail Graph, like in the example below.
+If you are an eRank PRO member, the Keyword Explorer and Keyword Tool will show you where your keywords appear in the Long Tail Graph, like in the example above.
 Additionally, we also include a Search Trend graph, which can help you determine if a search term is increasing in popularity, steady or declining.